 Gotta love silly Adele Penguins.
 Fun memories from one of our Antarctic Peninsula, South Georgia, Falklands and Tierra del Fuego expedition cruises!

 This Indian Scimitar Babbler was cooperating well during one of our Western Ghats endemic birding tours.
 Listen to its beautiful song while it hops around on an equally beautiful Coral Tree (Erythrina).

 Join us as we take you on a trip through our exciting Northwest India Birding Tour.
 See some of the many special birds and mammals we hope to encounter on this tour.
 We look forward to welcoming you on our future tours to this area, and elsewhere in India.

-These large, beautiful parrots can be found in several countries through South America and their range stretches slightly into Panama of Central America.
-This pair was see during our most recent Bolivia tour in 2019!
+These large, beautiful parrots can be found in several countries through South America, and their range stretches slightly into Panama in Central America.
+This pair was seen during our most recent Bolivia tour in 2019!

 Video captured of a majestic Great Gray Owl just before dusk at Sax-Zim Bog, Minnesota!

 Pelagic birding trips off Cape Town are always exciting as you never know what might appear over the next swell.
 Come and join us on another adventure!

 Yet another cold and windy day could not prevent us from having the best time ever.
 The warblers were showing extremely well with an added cuckoo or two.